St. Regis, Montana

-St. Regis is an unincorporated community and census-designated place (CDP) in Mineral County, Montana.
-The population was 319 at the time of the 2010 census.
+St. Regis or Saint Regis is an unincorporated community and census-designated place (CDP) in Mineral County, Montana.
+The population was 313 at the time of the 2020 census.

+Pierre-Jean De Smet travelled extensively in this area of Montana.
+He named the river, after which the town takes its name, after a fellow Jesuit priest.
 The post office opened in 1896.

+The Northern Pacific Railway built a railroad through the town in the early 1900's, boosting the economy.